Sale of Business & Shares

 Not all sellers of a business prepare a contract for sale prior to the business being sold.
 In circumstances where a competitor offers to buy out a business, the buyer will prepare a contract known as an Acquisition Contract.

-A Sale of Business is conducted in a similar way to a sale of land: exchange of contracts, followed by a period in which the purchaser makes inquiries and the vendor prepares for settlement, and ending in settlement:
+The Sale of Business Contract Template is conducted in a similar way to a sale of land: exchange of contracts, followed by a period in which the purchaser makes inquiries and the vendor prepares for settlement, and ending in settlement:

 - Business Acquisition Generally